 |After the fourth week of classes||No Refund|

 Tuition Refund Insurance is available for families wishing to complement New York University's refund policy.
 More information is available on the NYU Bursar site here.

 Students studying away are required to take a full course load (between 12-18 credits) and pay full time tuition.
 Tuition charges for full time students remaining between 12-18 credits will not be affected by dropping a course.
 Those students who are enrolled in more than 18 credits and wish to drop down to between 12-18 credits will receive a 100% refund of Tuition and Fees if they drop during the first two weeks of the semester.
 There is no refund if a course is dropped after the first two weeks.
 Please note that the study away semester begins with the First Day of Classes listed on the site calendars.
 Each calendar week is counted beginning with the First Day of classes listed on the site calendars.

 Read about the procedure to cancel from housing.

 All students studying away at a Global Academic Center must be enrolled full time.
-A full time load at NYU is between 12 and 18 points.
+A full time load at NYU is between 12 and 18 points (12 and 20 points for School of Engineering students*).
 Additional tuition is charged for enrolling in over 18 points and students must receive special permission.
 Students who wish to "overload" by taking more than 18 points during a fall or spring semester at a Global Academic Center should complete the following steps: